NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 require _at the very least_
 the three basic input parameters that describe the **location of a solar surface**.
-Hence a more descriptive representation of basic command structure is :
+Hence a more descriptive representation of the basic command structure is :

 ``` bash
 pvgis-prototype <command> <Longitude> <Latitude> <Elevation>